How to change default browser on Mac: Best methods

 4. Click Use "Firefox".

-If you’re ready to go pro in browser setup, Setapp offers a 7-day free trial where you can try out OpenIn, TabFinder, AdLock, and more.
+If you want to optimize your browser workflow, Setapp offers a 7-day free trial where you can try out OpenIn, TabFinder, AdLock, and more.
 Manage your browser workflow, keep things organized, and see how smooth browsing on your Mac can really be.

 FAQs